winitzki/scall/tutorial/programming_dhall.md

 ### Refinement types

-The idea of a **refinement type** is to create a new type that ensures at typechecking time that its values satisfy a given condition.
+The idea of a **refinement type** is to take a "parent" type and  create a new type that ensures at typechecking time that a value of the parent type satisfyies a given condition.
-Dependent pairs provide a general encoding of refinement types in Dhall, whenever this is possible within Dhall's limitations.
+Dependent pairs provide a general encoding of refinement types in Dhall within Dhall's limitations.

-An simple example is a type describing a subset of `Natural` numbers that may not be greater than `10`.
+A  simple example is a type describing   `Natural` numbers that may not be greater than `10`.
 To encode that type via dependent pairs, we need to create a function of type `Natural → Type`.
 When that function is applied to a value `x : Natural`, the result must be a type whose values give evidence that `x` is not greater than `10`.
 That function should return a void type if `x` is above `10`.